The only true superhero: Jesus Christ!

 The Birth of Christ

 Central to God’s plan is Christ, the second person of the divine trinity, and his birth was deeply connected with the stars.
 The Star Gospel had in fact long foretold his birth, ministry, death, and resurrection.
-The Chaldean astrologers, also known as the Magi, studied the stars for this reason, and traveled all the way from Persia to Jerusalem, a thousand mile journey, to find the person of whom the stars spoke.
+The Chaldean astrologers, also known as the Magi, studied the stars and traveled all the way from Persia to Jerusalem, a thousand mile journey, to find the person of whom the stars spoke.

-Sometime in early 3 BC a Jewish wife in Nazareth, a town in northern Israel, became pregnant.
+Sometime in early 3 BC (the probably date) a Jewish wife in Nazareth, a town in northern Israel, became pregnant.
 Later that year when the wife was expecting, the couple left their home, but the trip was not done for either business or pleasure.
 They, along with all of their countrymen, were forced by the Romans to register in a census that had been ordered by the Emperor.
 In order to comply, they had to return to the city or town of their ancestry at some time during that year.
 Both husband and wife were from the tribe of Judah, and therefore had to register in Bethlehem, the ancestral town of King David.

 With so many travelers on the roads, the inns and guesthouses were full, so when they reached Bethlehem, they could not find any place to stay.
 The wife was about to give birth, so her husband persuaded an innkeeper to let them stay in his stable.
 There, it is thought that on the evening of 11 September 3 BC, on Rosh Hashanah, the first day of the Jewish New Year and the “festival of trumpets,” their son was born.